 The Dream Rousseau painting was originally sold to Ambroise Vollard in February 1910.
 Sidney Janis, a clothing manufacturer and art collector, purchased it through Knoedler Galleries in New York in January 1934.

-Henri Rousseau was definitely a modernist painter with an epic usage of colour shades that Picasso discovered.
+Henri Rousseau was definitely a modernist painter with an epic usage of color shades that Picasso discovered.
 Although he was sharply criticized by many throughout his life, he was a genius for his naive art form.
-The painting has an advanced collage style with wild animals and their prey with a goblin texture of the landscape.
+The Dream painting has an advanced collage style with wild animals and their prey with a goblin texture of the landscape.
 The entire setting is the intuitive discovery by the artist to represent absolute space, a multiplicity of viewpoints on a single plane, parallel to the Cubism of Picasso and Leger.

 Resources.

-1. Henri Rousseau by Daniel Catton Rich.
+- Henri Rousseau by Daniel Catton Rich.

-2. Henri Rousseau, 1844-1910 by Cornelia Stabenow.
+- Henri Rousseau, 1844-1910 by Cornelia Stabenow.

 Frequently Asked Questions.

 One of Rousseau’s twenty-five jungle paintings, The Dream, was based on his experiences during the early 1860s when he was a member of Napoleon III’s expedition to Mexico to help Emperor Maximilian.
-In addition, it is a simple dream of his mistress Yadwinga.
+In addition, it is a simple dream of his mistress Yadwigha.

 It was painted roughly in the year 1910 in February, before he kept an exhibition of the composition between 18 March to 1 May 1910.

-Post Impressionism and Primitivism.
+Post-Impressionism and Primitivism.